esrf-bliss/Lima-camera-slsdetector/doc/installation.rst

     (parted) quit
     Information: You may need to update /etc/fstab.

-Note: the partition is aligned to 2048 sectors (1 MByte).
+.. note:: the partition is aligned to 2048 sectors (1 MByte).
 The end sector is obtained by:

 ::